semgrep/semgrep-docs/docs/semgrep-ci/overview.md

 #### Ignoring specific rules in a ruleset or policy

-You can customize the ruleset you're using to ignore some of its rules by [editing the Semgrep App policy](/semgrep-app/managing-policy/#editing-a-policy) used for your scans.
+You can customize the ruleset you're using to ignore some of its rules by [editing the Semgrep App Rule Board](/semgrep-app/rule-board).

 #### Getting notifications instead of blocking builds

 Some rules point out hotspots that require careful review but are not certain to be insecure code.
 You might want to disable blocking when scanning with such rules, and instead use a [CI integration](/semgrep-app/notifications/) to get notifications.

-You can set this up by [changing the actions of the Semgrep App policy](/semgrep-app/managing-policy/#changing-policy-actions) used for your scans.
+You can set this up through the [Rule Board](/semgrep-app/rule-board).

 <MoreHelp />